JoshuaDesmond28/CIS332CalculatorProject/project_description.md

 3. **Requirments**

 3.1 **Functional Requirments**
+Input - User must be able to input equations through both buttons and keyboard entry.
+Basic Operations - Calculator must be able to calculate at least basic calculations (add, subtract, multiply, divide), and some more advanced operations like powers, roots, and percentages.
+Financial Calculations - Must be able to perform finacial calculations for mortgage, auto loan, etc.
+Errors - Must be able to detect errors and provide feedback for them Clearing - User must be able to clear their current entry and full operations

 3.2 **Non-Functional Requirments**
+Usability - Calculator should have a clear layout and design that is easy to understand and use Responsiveness - Calculator should be adaptive to screen sizes between both mobile and desktop Accuracy - Calculator must be accurate in its answers Performance - Must perform and calculate operations quickly and near-instantaniously

 4. **User Stories**
 **As a User** I want to be able to use the calculator to calculate my autoloan insurance payment.